 In-Patient and ICU Admissions

-In March, in-patient COVID-19 hospitalizations began to increase in Windsor-Essex County.
-A total of 155 new COVID-19 related patients were admitted to local hospitals.
+In April, in-patient COVID-19 hospitalizations remained relatively stable in Windsor-Essex County although there was an increase at the beginning of the month.
+A total of 266 new COVID-19 related patients were admitted to local hospitals.

-Locally, Windsor-Essex County continued to experience a week-over-week increase in percent positivity in March after observing the opposite for February.
-As the month drew to a close, the local percent positivity rate for COVID-19 rose to approximately 19.3% in the last week of the month.
+Locally, Windsor-Essex County continued to experience an incremental increase in percent positivity for the first three weeks in April, followed by a decrease during the last week.
+This is in contrast to week-to-week increase observed in March.
+The local percent positivity rate for COVID-19 declined to approximately 13.8% in the last week of the month.
 It is also important to note that these were for high-risk individuals that were eligible for testing.

-For the month of March, viral signal for COVID-19 in wastewater intensified as the month drew to a close.
+For the month of April, viral signal for COVID-19 in wastewater saw a significant increase for the first two weeks, followed by a decline during the last two weeks.
 Current levels are beginning to reach levels observed during the onset of the Omicron wave in December 2021.

-In the month of March, 21 outbreaks were declared in high risk settings compared to the 24 outbreaks in February.
-This includes seven outbreaks in long-term care and retirement homes, four in hospital settings, and ten in other congregate settings.
-As of March 31st, there were 16 active outbreaks in the Windsor-Essex County region.
+In the month of April, 40 outbreaks were declared in high-risk settings compared to the 21 outbreaks in March.
+This includes 21 outbreaks in long-term care and retirement homes, 9 in hospital settings, and 10 in other congregate settings.
+As of April 30th, there were 29 active outbreaks in the Windsor-Essex County region.

-For the month of March 2022, 16 deaths were reported that were attributed to COVID-19.
-This represents a 45% decline in comparison to the deaths reported in February.
+For the month of April 2022, 17 deaths were reported that were attributed to COVID-19.
+This is similar to the number of deaths reported in March.